| EW4CG Tanah Merah 丹那美拉 | தானா மேரா |

 When Changi Airport station was opened on 25 February 2002, through services from Boon Lay commenced after the full opening, with alternate Eastbound trains terminating at either Pasir Ris or Changi Airport.
 Due to substantially lower demand on the Branch line as compared to Simei, Tampines and Pasir Ris, Changi Airport Branch Line train services were reverted to a shuttle service between Tanah Merah and Changi Airport since July 2003.

-New platform at Tanah Merah station – Tanah Merah Modification Project (2024)
+Tanah Merah Modification Project

 The project was first announced by LTA on 25 August 2014, with a scheduled completion date of 2024.
+This was later delayed to 2026.

 Contract T315 – Addition and Alteration Works to Existing Tanah Merah Station and Existing Viaducts was awarded to Lum Chang Building Contractors Pte Ltd for S$325 million in October 2016.
 The reconfigured viaducts will connect the East West Line to the East Coast Integrated Depot.